Learn what you can do about that build-up of bacteria in your tonsils.

 Preventing tonsil stones

-The only proven way to present tonsil stones is to remove your tonsils, but you can reduce their occurrence by intensifying your oral hygiene routine.
+The only proven way to prevent tonsil stones is to remove your tonsils, but you can reduce their occurrence by intensifying your oral hygiene routine.
 Be sure to brush your teeth at least twice daily, gargle with an antiseptic or salt water and drink water after eating to flush away any food remaining in your throat.
 Smoking may also be a culprit, so consider quitting.

 If your tonsil stones are painful, or if you’re concerned that they may signal a more serious medical condition, consult with a medical professional.
 If you are in the Southern California area and would like a consultation with a specialist, call (800) USC-CARE (800-872-2273) or visit ent.keckmedicine.org/request-an-appointment to schedule an appointment.